craigh411/suggestion-box/README.md

 #### Filtering

-You can set your loaded JSON to filter automatcally setting the `filter` option to `true`.
-Suggestion-box will then automatcally filter your loaded JSON and present suggestions based on the user input.
+You can set your loaded JSON to filter automatically by setting the `filter` option to `true`. `Suggestion-box` will then filter your loaded JSON and present suggestions based on the user input.

 ```javascript
 $('#mySearch').suggestionBox({filter: true}).loadSuggestions('path/to/my.json');
 ```

-**Important:** If you do not set the `filter` option to true then no suggestions will be shown until you explicitly call the `showSuggestions()` method.
+**Important:** If you do not set the `filter` option to `true` then no suggestions will be shown until you explicitly call the `show()` method to show your suggestions.

 ##### Custom Filters